Core Optimization Functions#

 Parameters:

-• with_resilience_constraints (bool, optional) – If True, adds resilience-related constraints to the model (default is False).
+• with_resilience_constraints (bool, optional) – If True, adds resilience-related constraints.
+Combined with Network = AreaTransportationModelNetwork raises NotImplementedError (deferred per PRD).

-• model_name (str, optional) – Name to assign to the Pyomo model instance (default is “SDOM_Model”).
+• model_name (str, optional) – Name to assign to the Pyomo model instance (default "SDOM_Model").

 Returns:

-A fully initialized Pyomo ConcreteModel object ready for
+A fully initialized Pyomo model ready for optimization, with a profiler attribute attached.

 Return type: